 The following pictures are from an actual declaw that we performed at our hospital.

 The nail is gently pulled forward prior to surgery to open up the area behind the nail where the incision with the laser will be.
-Bone is not cut during the procedure at any time.
+Bone is not cut during the procedure at any time, only tendons and ligaments are cut.

 The laser beam (it is invisible to the naked eye) has started the incision at the top of the toe.
 It will cut through skin and tendons along with ligaments in between the digits.
 The nail, with its attached bone (called phalanx 3), is removed.